 - 24/7 support: Considering that 47% of customers believe 24/7 support is a key component of great customer service – you need to ensure you have staff or chatbots in place to be available 24/7.

-- Personalising interactions: These days 75% of customers want a personalised customer service experience.
+- Personalising interactions: These days 90% of customers prefer working with companies that personalize customer service.

 - Resolving issues quickly: 73% of customers say quick resolutions is the top aspect of good customer service.

 - Using feedback to develop the customer service experience: PwC surveyed 15,000 consumers and found that 1 in 3 will leave a brand they love after just one bad experience.

 - Using customers’ preferred communication channels: In their 2020 report, PWC found that the number of companies investing in the omnichannel experience has expanded from 20% to more than 80%.

 How to Handle Complaints by Practicing Customer Service Excellence

 Complaints are an opportunity for growth and improvement, and by practicing customer service excellence, salespeople can turn unhappy customers into loyal advocates.
 Here is how to do it:

 - Listen actively and empathize: When a customer brings forward a complaint, it is crucial to lend them your full attention.
 Practice active listening by focusing on their concerns, asking clarifying questions, and demonstrating empathy.
 Show genuine understanding of their frustration or disappointment, and make them feel heard and valued.
 Empathy is a powerful tool for building rapport and diffusing tense situations.